VCA-EPFL/FSA/README.md

 make CONFIG=FSA4X4Fp16Config
 ```

-See `generators/chipyard/src/main/scala/config/FSAConfig.scala` for more available configurations.
+See [`FSAConfig.scala`](https://github.com/VCA-EPFL/chipyard-fsa/blob/msaga-main/generators/chipyard/src/main/scala/config/FSAConfig.scala) for more available configurations.

 ### 3. Run FlashAttention using the FSA Python API:

+The FlashAttention kernel for FSA is in the file [main.py](python/main.py).
+To run it, simply use the following commands:

 ```bash
 cd chipyard-fsa/generators/fsa/python